MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 #### Steps

-- Unlike traditional instructions, step text in Dynamics 365 Guides isn't meant to describe everything because you have additional visual aids such as images, videos, and 3D holograms.
+- Unlike traditional instructions, step text in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] isn't meant to describe everything because you have additional visual aids such as images, videos, and 3D holograms.

    –	When writing a step, consider all the different forms of communication you're using.